tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/_index.md

 ![API integration](/assets/api1-en.png)

 ## Initial settings
-PayU allows you to integrate with the transactional gateway, available payment tools and Consultas by developing a web site in Java or PHP.
+PayU allows you to integrate with the transactional gateway, available payment tools and Consultas by developing a web site in Java ou PHP.
 It is critical that sensitive transaction data such as credit card number, expiration date, are not stored.
 It is recommended to follow [PCI DSS’ best practices](https://www.pcisecuritystandards.org/documents/PCI_DSS_V2.0_Best_Practices_for_Maintaining_PCI_DSS_Compliance.pdf) (Payment Card Industry Data Security Standard).

 ### Java
-To integrate with the API, the SDK relies on the Apache's library `HttpClient` which also relies on the libraries `HttpCore`, `CommonsLoggin` and `CommonsCodec`.
+To integrate with the API, the SDK relies on the Apache's library `HttpClient` which also relies on the libraries `HttpCore`, `CommonsLoggin` e `CommonsCodec`.

 In general, you need the following libraries in your classpath:
 * [HttpClient-4.4.1.jar](https://mvnrepository.com/artifact/org.apache.httpcomponents/httpclient/4.4.1)